 Depending on the type of life insurance policy you take out, you can be covered for death, accidents and illnesses.
 The key difference between life insurance and funeral insurance is that you get a lump sum benefit that you can use for whatever you’d like.

-Types of life insurance payments available
+The benefits of life insurance include:

 Why should I consider either type of coverage?